thomasWeise/aitoa/book/structure/globalOptima/README.md

-## Global Optima and Lower Quality Bounds
+## Global Optima and the Lower Bound of the Objective Function

 We now know the three key-components of an optimization problem.
 We are looking for a candidate solution&nbsp;$\globalOptimum{\solspel}\in\solutionSpace$ that has the best objective value&nbsp;$\objf(\globalOptimum{\solspel})$ for a given problem instance&nbsp;$\instance$.